Meir Shapiro: Early years

-Yehuda Meir Shapiro was born on the 7th day of Adar (in Jewish tradition, also the birth date of Moses) in the city of Shatz, Bucovina, then in the Austrian-Hungarian Empire, now in Romania, in 1887.
+Rabbi Yehuda Meir Shapiro was born on the 7th day of Adar (in Jewish tradition, also the birth date of Moses) in the city of Shatz, Bucovina, then in the Austrian-Hungarian Empire, now in Romania, in 1887.
 He was a descendant of Rabbi Pinchas Shapiro of Korets, one of the students of the Baal Shem Tov, and from his maternal side, of Rabbi Joseph ben Isaac Bekhor Shor, a French tosafist.
 After cheder, Shapiro began to study with his grandfather, the Baal Minchas Shai (Rabbi Shmuel Yitzchak Schor|Shmuel Yitzhak Schor.
 Another of his early teachers was Rabbi Shulem Moshkovitz (popularly known as the Shotzer Rebbe.
 He was also a well known kabbalist).

 In 1906 he "married the daughter of Reb Ya'akov Breitman, a wealthy landowner of Tarnopol, Galicia."
 Shapiro began to get a reputation, and became known as the Illui of Shatz.
 From an early age, he was known as an outstanding leader and gifted speaker.
 He was soon ordained by many great scholars, including the Maharsham.
 His grandfather introduced him to the Chortkover Rebbe, and thus began his passion for Hasidism, and the beginning of his relationship with the Chortkover Rebbe.